 Loyalty programs are big businesses, and they can be lucrative both for travel brands and consumers.
 As you might expect, this also means that the loyalty industry has quite a bit of fraud from many parties.
 This is definitely more rampant and organized in some markets than others.

-Along those lines, a FlyerTalk member wrote a fascinating post about how a Hyatt affiliated property in China was reportedly running a scam in order to sell elite status and points, and it has backfired for program members, who took advantage of it.
-Let’s examine the claims, and talk about this a bit.
+Along those lines, a FlyerTalk member wrote a fascinating post about how a couple of Hyatt affiliated properties in China were reportedly running a scam in order to sell elite status and points, and it has backfired for program members who took advantage of it.
+I’ve learned more details now based on some reader comments, so let’s take a closer look.

 Someone with the username Yaledan has just joined FlyerTalk, and wrote quite a post.
 Let me just share the claims in full, because they’re quite something: